-We are currently a clinical-stage biopharmaceutical company with product candidates in clinical development.
-The success of our product candidates will depend on several factors, including the following:
+We are currently a clinical-stage biopharmaceutical company with a product candidate in clinical development.
+The success of our product candidate will depend on several factors, including the following:

-- designing, conducting and successfully completing preclinical development activities, including preclinical efficacy and IND-enabling studies, for our product candidates or product candidates we are interested in in-licensing or acquiring, including product candidates; - designing, conducting and completing clinical trials for our product candidates with positive results; - · receipt of regulatory approvals from applicable authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, receiving regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities and ensuring adequate supply of drug product; - manufacturing our product candidates at an acceptable cost; - effectively launching commercial sales of our product candidates, if approved, whether alone or in collaboration with others; - achieving acceptance of our product candidates, if approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - if our products candidates are approved, obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for our product candidates; - complying with all applicable regulatory requirements, including FDA current Good Clinical Practices ("GCP"), current Good Manufacturing Practices ("cGMP"), and standards, rules and regulations governing promotional and other marketing activities; - maintaining a continued acceptable safety profile of the products during development and following approval; and - maintaining and growing an organization of scientists and business people who can develop and commercialize our products and technology.
+- designing, conducting and successfully completing preclinical development activities, including preclinical efficacy and IND-enabling studies, for our product candidate or product candidates we may, in the future, in-license or acquire; - · designing, conducting and completing clinical trials for our product candidate with positive results; - · receipt of regulatory approvals from applicable authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidate; - making arrangements with third-party manufacturers, receiving regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities and ensuring adequate supply of drug product; - manufacturing our product candidate at an acceptable cost; - effectively launching commercial sales of our product candidate, if approved, whether alone or in collaboration with others; - · achieving acceptance of our product candidate, if approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - if our product candidate is approved, obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for our product candidate; - complying with all applicable regulatory requirements, including FDA current Good Clinical Practices ("GCP"), current Good Manufacturing Practices ("cGMP"), and standards, rules and regulations governing promotional and other marketing activities; - maintaining a continued acceptable safety profile of the product during development and following approval; and - maintaining and growing an organization of scientists and business people who can develop and commercialize our product and technology.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully develop and commercialize our product candidates, which could materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully develop and commercialize our product candidate, which could materially harm our business.

-We may find it difficult to enroll patients in our clinical trials given the limited number of patients who have the diseases for which our product candidates are being studied which could delay or prevent the start of clinical trials for our product candidates.
+We may find it difficult to enroll patients in our clinical trials given the limited number of patients who have the diseases for which our product candidate is being studied which could delay or prevent the start of clinical trials for our product candidate.

-Identifying and qualifying patients to participate in clinical trials of our current and future product candidates is essential to our success.
-The timing of our clinical trials depends in part on the rate at which we can recruit patients to participate in clinical trials of our product candidates, and we may experience delays in our clinical trials if we encounter difficulties in enrollment.
-If we experience delays in our clinical trials, the timeline for obtaining regulatory approval of our product candidates will most likely be delayed.
+Identifying and qualifying patients to participate in clinical trials of our product candidate is essential to our success.
+The timing of our clinical trials depends in part on the rate at which we can recruit patients to participate in clinical trials of our product candidate, and we may experience delays in our clinical trials if we encounter difficulties in enrollment.
+If we experience delays in our clinical trials, the timeline for obtaining regulatory approval of our product candidate will most likely be delayed.